Programs and Services

 Hearing Distressing Voices Workshop

 “Hearing Distressing Voices” Workshop is a two-hour workshop that provides a simulated experience of hearing voices that will enhance empathy and understanding of the day to day challenges that face people with psychiatric disabilities.
 Designed for mental health providers and anyone who would like to better understand the experience of hearing distressing voices, the ultimate goal is to bring about change in clinical practices that will better address the needs of people who hear voices.
-Workshops are held at the MHANJ Training Center in Montclair or can be arranged on-site at your facility.
+Workshops can be held on-site at your facility.
 This workshop is not meant for anyone who experiences voices.

 For more information or to schedule a workshop contact Laverne Williams at firstname.lastname@example.org or 973-571-4100, ext.
 130.